SHOWCASING THE VERY BEST OF LOCAL PRODUCE

 Ian MacDonald is responsible for the culinary experience in all three clubhouses that service the seven links courses in St Andrews.
-Former president of the Federation of Chefs Scotland, a former team member and manager of the Scottish culinary team.
-He has also judged, and competed in, numerous culinary competitions at home and abroad.
+Former president of the Federation of Chefs Scotland and a former team member and manager of the Scottish culinary team, Ian has also judged, and competed in, numerous culinary competitions at home and abroad.
 Ian started his formal training with British Transport Hotels (BTH) at the Station Hotel in Inverness.
 BTH provided one of the world’s best formal training schemes at that time.
 After his four year apprenticeship Ian joined the five star Atlantic Hotel in Hamburg as part of a team of 12 pastry cooks.
 He returned to Scotland as sous chef in the Pompadour at the Caledonian Hotel, Edinburgh.
-He has also been Sous chef at Gleddoch House on the banks of the Clyde, and head chef at its sister hotel Houstoun House near Edinburgh.
+He has also been sous chef at Gleddoch House on the banks of the Clyde, and head chef at its sister hotel Houstoun House near Edinburgh.
 More recently Ian spent 7 years as executive chef at the Hilton Dunkeld Resort in Perthshire, and worked at Balbirnie House Hotel before joining the St Andrews Links Trust.
 Before taking up his current overall role as food and beverage manager Ian worked as the executive chef at St Andrews Links.

 The Peat Inn, consistently one of the best restaurants in the UK, is owned by award winning chef patron and food columnist Geoffrey Smeddle and his wife Katherine.
 Since 2006 they have been successful in building on the very fine reputation of one of Scotland’s most cherished destinations, continuing a 250 year tradition of offering hospitality in a building which began life as a coaching inn and now has eight adjoining luxury suites.
 The AA 5-star Restaurant with Rooms has been Scottish Restaurant of the Year, and Geoffrey was named Chef of the Year 2010.
 Geoffrey and his team focus on delivering a seasonal menu of outstanding Scottish ingredients, sympathetically handled, to ensure dishes of terrific flavours and striking presentation.
 This modern cuisine, based on classical techniques, has earned numerous awards, including a coveted Michelin star, a grade of 8 out of 10 in The Good Food Guide as well as a position of 22 in the guide’s top 50 UK restaurants.